pgRouting/website/donate.rst

 .. note::

 	For the beginning (to keep it simple) we're using a private PayPal account 	registered by `Georepublic <http://georepublic.info>`_ (Germany).
 In case 	the amount of donations will increase by a signifacant amount we might 	consider to setup some non-profit organisation.
 Georepublic will report donations to the pgRouting PSC.

 Donations and Sponsorship received in the past 12 months
 -------------------------------------------------------------------------------

 The following people or organizations have made donations or supplied financial development support to the pgRouting project and have specifically requested that their names appear here:

 * `Binary Options Broker <https://www.binaryuno.com>`_ (Bronze Sponsor)
 * `San Francisco Bay Area Movers <https://uplinemoving.com>`_ (Bronze Sponsor)
-* `Penetration Testing Company <https://www.security-audit.com/company>`_ (Bronze Sponsor)
+* `Website Security Companies <https://www.security-audit.com/company>`_ (Bronze Sponsor)
 * `Stretchmarks.org <http://stretchmarks.org>`_ (Bronze Sponsor)
 * `Vein Disease Resource <https://varicoseveins.org>`_ (Bronze Sponsor)
 * `Online Educational Site <http://www.onlinedegree.com>`_ (Bronze Sponsor)
 * `Serenata Flowers <http://www.serenataflowers.com>`_ (Bronze Sponsor)
 	|sponsor_serenata|

 .. |sponsor_serenata| image:: _static/img/sponsor_serenata.jpg
 	 :width: 120
 	 :target: http://www.serenataflowers.com
 	 :alt:  SerenataFlowers.com

 Many thanks to the listed and non-listed supporters have provided support or made donations.
 Names listed here are by specific request (and will be removed after about 12 months).
 If you have made a donation or provided financial support and wish to appear in this list (no links!), please send an email to project at pgrouting dot org.